equinor/ecalc/docs/docs/about/references/VENTING_EMITTERS.md

 | Yes        | `INSTALLATIONS`      | `NAME` <br /> `EMISSION_NAME`  <br />  `CATEGORY`  <br />  `EMITTER_MODEL`   <br />  `EMISSIONS`  <br />  `VOLUME` |

 :::important
+- eCalc version 9.16: the optional keyword [CONDITION](/about/references/CONDITION.md) and [CONDITIONS](/about/references/CONDITIONS.md) can be used to define conditions that affect the `RATE`.
 - eCalc version 8.13: Updated definition of `VENTING_EMITTERS`.
 New mandatory keyword [TYPE](/about/references/TYPE.md) is defining the venting emitter type.
 Based on the selected type, the new keywords [EMISSIONS](/about/references/EMISSIONS.md) (`TYPE`: `DIRECT_EMISSION`) or [VOLUME](/about/references/VOLUME.md) (`TYPE`: `OIL_VOLUME`) should be specified.
 - eCalc version 8.8: Updated definition of `VENTING_EMITTERS`.
 New keyword [EMISSION](/about/references/EMISSION.md) is replacing [EMITTER_MODEL](/about/references/EMITTER_MODEL.md) and [EMISSION_NAME](/about/references/EMISSION_NAME.md).
 Now possible to define `UNIT` and `TYPE` for emission rate.
 - eCalc version 8.7: [VENTING_EMITTERS](/about/references/VENTING_EMITTERS.md) keyword is replacing the [DIRECT_EMITTERS](/about/references/DIRECT_EMITTERS.md) keyword.